 After Effects is an extremely flexible software program, and whilst its main focus is on affects and add one to video production, it can be used to do some editing as well.
-After Effects contains numerous tools that allow you to do several editing tasks that you would not expect, and today we are discussing cutting video, and whether it can be done in after effects or not.
-The answer in short is that yes, it can, but there is a little more to it than that , we will get to that point later, but first, I will demonstrate how easy it is to cut your video by using the adobe program.
+And today we are discussing cutting video, and whether it can be done in After Effects or not.

 Free After Effects Templates >>

 This is a basic tutorial about Adobe After Effects, professional video editing software.
-However, if video editing is new to you, consider Wondershare Filmora (originally Wondershare Video Editor).
+However, if video editing is new to you, consider Wondershare Filmora.
 This is a powerful but easy-to-use tool for users just starting out.
 Download the free trial version below and cut your video footage with Filmora.

 How to Cut Videos in After Effects